Introduction

 Summary

-) has been a very useful addition to the ruby language.
+The safe-navigation operator (&.) has been a very useful addition to the ruby language.

 Switching out boolean short-circuit chains can lead to terser code, but beware direct substitutions within